Deploying Mule Runtime

 Mule standalone can run multiple applications.
 This means you can include the same name spaces within different applications and they neither collide nor share information.

-Learn how to start and stop the Mule Runtime instance under Starting and Stopping Mule
+To learn how to start and stop the Mule runtime instance see Starting and Stopping Mule

 Get familiar with the Mule App Deployment Model

 To deploy Mule on technologies, such as web app servers, see Mule Runtime Standalone Deployment Scenarios and Configuring Mule for Different Deployment Scenarios

 To set up a cluster of runtime instances providing reliable backup in case an instance goes offline, move on to Mule High Availability Clusters